emmajaneweller/emmajaneweller.github.io/research.md

 ---

 <img src="/spikes_figure.png" width="450" style="margin-top: 15px" alt="Figure 5 from Weller et al. 2023">
-<p> Galactocentric distance (thick green line) and Eddington ratio (thin orange line) vs. time for a wandering intermediate-mass black hole in the ASTRID simulation.
-The Eddington ratio is high during the infall, and spikes when the distance is close to a minimum.
+<p> Galactocentric distance (thick green line) and Eddington ratio (thin orange line) vs. time for a wandering intermediate-mass BH in the ASTRID simulation.
+The Eddington ratio is high during the infall, and spikes when the distance is close to a minimum (which corresponds to the BH passing through a higher-density region).
 The middle and bottom panels zoom in for better visualization. <i> See <a href="https://doi.org/10.1093/mnras/stad347">Weller et al. 2023</a> (Figure 5). </i> </p>